samihauddin/IAC/Orchestration_with_terraform.md

 ### What is Orchestration with Terraform?

-- Terraform allows you to define and automate the provisioning of infrastructure components e.g. VMs
+- Terraform is an open source tool that allows you to define and manage infrastructure as code.
-- Terraform handles dependencies between infrastructure components, ensuring that resources are provisioned in the correct order to avoid conflicts and errors.
+- Terraform simplifies previously manually completed tasks, by allowing you to write a script that describes the infrastructure you need using a straight forward readable language.
-- Terraform maintains a state file that keeps track of the current state of the deployed infrastructure.
+- Once the script is written, Terraform takes care of creating and configuring those resources for you across various cloud providers.

 ### Where can it be used?
 - Cloud Environments